rafapra3008/saas-affiliate-engine/content_en/aweber-email-marketing-more-for-small-businesses.md

 ---
-title: "AWeber Review: Reliable Email Marketing Automation for Small Business Growth"
+title: "AWeber Review: Reliable Email Marketing and Automation for Small Business Growth"
-subtitle: "AWeber provides a time-tested, simple-to-use platform ideal for creators, solopreneurs, and small businesses who need high deliverability and stellar customer support to build profitable email lists."
+subtitle: "Designed for busy small business owners and content creators, **AWeber** simplifies list building and automation so you can focus on driving conversions without needing to be an email expert."
 tool_name: "AWeber | Email Marketing & More for Small Businesses"
 homepage: "https://aweber.com"
 language: "en"